-From skiing at the Velouchi Ski Centre and climbing to the Black Cave or rafting in the Tavropos river, Karpenisi’s rich natural wonders can keep action adventure lovers busy and red-cheeked for days.
+Whether it’s skiing at the Velouchi Ski Centre, climbing to the Black Cave, or rafting in the Tavropos River – Karpenisi’s rich natural wonders keep adventurers busy and red-cheeked for days.

-Located in Evrytania, this traditional and verdant mountain destination offers all the winter charms one could wish for – pretty architecture, good food and quality accommodations where you can curl; up by the fire.
+Located in Evrytania, this traditional and verdant mountain destination offers all the winter charms – pretty architecture, good food and great places where you can curl up by the fire.

 Here are the Best Things to See and Do in Karpenisi!